Trial of Saddam Hussein: Verdict: 5 November 2006

 On 5 November 2006, Saddam Hussein was sentenced to death by hanging for the killing of 148 Shiites from Dujail, in retaliation for the assassination attempt of 8 July 1982.
 When the judge announced the verdict, Saddam shouted, "Long live the people.
-Long live the Arab nation.
+Long live the Ummah.
 Down with the spies.
 God is great."
-Chief defense lawyer Khalil al-Dulaimi later quoted a statement from Saddam Hussein given just before the Court issued its verdict.
+Chief defense lawyer Khalil al-Dulaimi later quoted a statement from Saddam given just before the Court issued its verdict.
 He said that Saddam urged his countrymen to "unify in the face of sectarian strife".
 Al-Dulaimi added that Saddam's message to the people was to "pardon and do not take revenge on the invading nations, its civilians".
 An appeal, mandated by the Iraqi judicial system, followed.
 There was speculation that the appeals could last years, postponing his actual execution.
 However, on 26 December, Saddam's appeal was rejected and the death sentence was given.
 No further appeals were possible and Saddam had to be executed within 30 days of that date.
 The decision still had to be ratified by the Iraqi President but could not be commuted.
 Judge Arif Shaheen, one of the nine appeal judges, said, "It cannot exceed 30 days.
 As from tomorrow the sentence could be carried out at any time.
 The appeals court has issued its verdict.
 What we have decided today is compulsory."

-On 30 December 2006 at approximately 6:05 am Baghdad time, Saddam Hussein's sentence was carried out and he was executed by hanging.
+On 30 December 2006 at approximately 05:50 UTC+03:00, Saddam's sentence was carried out and he was executed by hanging.

 Among Saddam's co-defendants, Barzan Ibrahim al-Tikriti, his half-brother and Iraq's intelligence chief at the time of the Dujail killings, and Awad Hamed al-Bandar, who issued death sentences to Dujail residents as head of a Revolutionary Court, were also sentenced to death by hanging.
 They were executed on 15 January 2007.
-The former Iraqi vice-president Taha Yassin Ramadan was sentenced to life in prison.
+Former Iraqi vice-president Taha Yassin Ramadan was sentenced to life in prison.
 However, on 12 February 2007, the sentence was changed to death by hanging, and Ramadan was executed on 20 March 2007.

-Former Ba'ath party officials in the Dujail region Abdullah Kadhem Roweed Al-Musheikhi, his son Mizher Abdullah Roweed Al-Musheikhi, and Ali Daeem Ali were sentenced to 15 years in prison.
-Mohammed Azawi Ali, also a Ba'ath party official in Dujail region, was acquitted due to a lack of evidence.
+Former Ba'ath Party officials in the Dujail region Abdullah Kadhem Roweed Al-Musheikhi, his son Mizher Abdullah Roweed Al-Musheikhi, and Ali Daeem Ali were sentenced to 15 years in prison.
+Mohammed Azawi Ali, also a Ba'ath Party official in Dujail region, was acquitted due to a lack of evidence.

 Execution

 Saddam was executed by hanging after being convicted of crimes against humanity following his trial and conviction for the illegal killings of 148 Shi'ites in the town of Dujail in 1982.
 He was hanged on the first day of an important Islamic holiday, Eid ul-Adha, 30 December 2006, at approximately 06:05 AM local time (03:05 UTC).
-The execution was carried out at "Camp Justice," an Iraqi army base in Kazimain, a neighborhood of north-east Baghdad.
+The execution was carried out at "Camp Justice," an Iraqi Army base in Kazimain, a neighborhood of north-east Baghdad.